“I’m in the Market for You”

 The song “I’m in the Market for You” was composed in 1930 by James F. Hanley (music) and Joseph McCarthy (lyric) for the film High Society Blues, produced by Fox Film Corporation.
 Although many artists recorded this song in 1930, the most notable recording of it for the teen-aged trumpet prodigy Harry James was the recording made of it by Louis Armstrong.
 While Louis’s recording had two passionate open trumpet solos and a vocal, James’s version is relaxed by comparison.
 Harry mutes his horn with a cup-mute, and plays melodically throughout this performance.
 The tempo is perfect for dancing.

 Although Harry James was endowed with astonishing technique on trumpet, here his playing is straightforward with no technical fireworks.
 Melodic paraphrase is what James was after, and he achieved it beautifully.
-The arrangement, probably written by Jack Matthias (Andy Gibson was also writing for Harry then, but this does not sound like his work), is also very simple, consisting mainly of harmonic pads played either by the saxophones or the brass.
+The arrangement, probably written by Andy Gibson, is also very simple, consisting mainly of harmonic pads played either by the saxophones or the brass.
 However, there is a passage where the ensemble spells James for sixteen bars.
 Also, listen for drummer Mickey Scrima’s soft back beats throughout, and a tart Jamesian upward rip near the end of this performance.

 This is a warm late 1930s dance band performance which features some very tasty trumpeting by young Mr. James.